sabsamu/l2tp-ipsec-vpn-client/README.md

 ## Motivation
 Does your office or a client have a VPN server already setup and you just need to connect to it?
-Do you use Linux and are jealous that the one thing a MAC can do better is quickly setup this kind of VPN?
+Do you use GNU/Linux and are jealous that the one thing a MAC can do better is quickly setup this kind of VPN?
 Then here is all you need: